ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

 ## Fluentbit Forwarder installation

-It can be installed and configured to collect and parse Kubernetes logs deploying a daemonset pod (same as fluentd).
+Fluentbit can be installed and configured to collect and parse Kubernetes logs deploying it as a daemonset pod.
 See fluenbit documentation on how to install it on Kuberentes cluster: ["Fluentbit: Kubernetes Production Grade Log Processor"](https://docs.fluentbit.io/manual/installation/kubernetes).

 For speed-up the installation there is available a [helm chart](https://github.com/fluent/helm-charts/tree/main/charts/fluent-bit).
 Fluentbit config file can be build probiding the proper helm chart values.